-While financial industry, power delivery businesses and telecommunications enterprises are digitized and already rely on the blockchain, the benefits for law firms using smart contracts may seem less obvious.
+While the financial industry, power delivery businesses, and telecommunications enterprises are digitized and already rely on blockchain, the benefits for law firms using smart contracts may seem less obvious.

-In this article, we’ll talk about how smart contracts shape the current jurisprudence landscape and offer some insights into law firms’ immediate future and the unique challenges they face.
+In this article, we’ll talk about how smart contracts are shaping the current jurisprudence landscape, and offer some insights into the immediate future for law firms and the unique challenges they face.

-Nowadays we are witnessing the ending of big data time in corporate consciousness.
-And as a recent analysis shows blockchain technology is hitting a high.
-That’s number one trend public corporate execs have on the brain.
+Nowadays, we are witnessing the end of the era of big data in corporate consciousness.
+A recent analysis showed that blockchain technology is hitting a high — it’s now the number-one trend public corporate execs have on the brain.

-This move is critical and indicates that legal professionals are poised to serve as catalysts for the blockchain technology.
+This move is critical, and indicates that legal professionals are poised to serve as catalysts for blockchain technology.

-As a result, speed-up innovation and quick mass technology adoption will cause legal-service delivery improvements and make legal services accessible to everyone.
+As a result, speeded-up innovation and quick mass technology adoption will cause legal-service delivery improvements and make legal services accessible to everyone.

 The Enterprise Ethereum Alliance

-The EEA is a non-profit organization and connects Fortune 500 enterprises, startups, academics, and technology vendors with Ethereum subject matter experts.
-Since February, the alliance has grown to over 200 members – amongst those some big names.
+The EEA is a nonprofit organization connecting Fortune 500 enterprises, startups, academics, and technology vendors with Ethereum subject-matter experts.
+Since February, the alliance has grown to over 200 members, including some big names.

-In August 2017 ten law firms and four legal institutions that specialize in blockchain technology have joined the organization.
-Cooley, Debevoise & Plimpton, Hogan Lovells, Holland & Knight, Jones Day, Morrison Foerster, Perkins Coie, Shearman & Sterling and Cardozo Law School’s Blockchain Project are among the new members.
+In August 2017 ten law firms and four legal institutions specializing in blockchain technology joined the organization.
+Cooley, Debevoise & Plimpton, Hogan Lovells, Holland & Knight, Jones Day, Morrison Foerster, Perkins Coie, Shearman & Sterling, and Cardozo Law School’s Blockchain Project are among the new members.

-They’ve also joined the Legal industry Working Group.
-The Group focuses on the education of the legal industry on the potential benefits of blockchain technology.
-It stands for supporting the growth and acceptance of the private versions of Ethereum blockchain, and make implementation more profitable.
-The group aims to ensure that Ethereum smart contracts comply with regulatory requirements that work with this new technology.
-Undoubtedly, learning component is a great advantage for legal institutions.
-Law firms’ clients don’t want to pay for it but expect the lawyers to know, especially as state governments around the world continue to weigh in on blockchain (Japan, Australia, OAE, USA, EU etc).
-Attorneys need to know the difference between Ethereum, Bitcoin and provide their clients with relevant information.
+They’ve also joined the Legal Industry Working Group.
+The group was designed to educate the legal industry about the potential benefits of blockchain technology, to support the growth and acceptance of private versions of the Ethereum blockchain, and to make implementation more profitable.
+The group aims to ensure that Ethereum smart contracts comply with regulatory requirements working with this new technology.
+There is another advantage for legal institutions: a learning component.
+It’s something that law firms’ clients don’t want to pay for, but expect lawyers to know, especially as state governments around the world continue to weigh in on blockchain (Japan, Australia, OAE, USA, EU etc).
+Attorneys need to know the difference between Ethereum and Bitcoin, and provide their clients with relevant information.